buildtimetrend/python-lib/README.md

 This will log the current timestamp to a file and display it on STDOUT.
 Repeat this step as much as needed.

-When finished, run
+When all build stages are finished, run

-`timestamp.sh end`
+`timestamp.sh end` (optional, `analyse.sh` adds it automatically)

-or
+followed by

 `analyse.sh`

-which will add an `end` timestamp automatically and will analyse the logfile with timestamps and print out the results.
+which will analyse the logfile with timestamps and print out the results.
-It will calculate the duration between the timestamps and add those to a file with the analysed data of previous builds.
+The `analyse.sh` script will calculate the duration between the timestamps and add those to a file with the analysed data of previous builds.
 When the analysis script encounters the `end` timestamp, it will stop analysing the timestamp file.

 When Keen.io is enabled, the data will be sent to your Keen.io project for analysis.